gauravfodekar/NodeJSNotes/README.md

 In this example, the `myLogger` middleware logs request information for all routes in the application.
 This is a simple example, but middleware can be more complex, allowing you to perform various tasks such as authentication, validation, and more at the application level.

-61 #how can I set middleware at route level ?
+61. # how can I set middleware at route level ?
 In Express.js, you can set middleware at the route level by applying middleware functions to specific routes or groups of routes.
 This allows you to define middleware that only affects certain routes rather than applying it to the entire application.
 Here's how you can set middleware at the route level:

 1. Create an instance of an Express application and define your custom middleware functions: